meatball133/crystal/concepts/char/about.md

 # => 'y'
 ```

-## Concationation
+## concatenation

-Since Chars is only meant to represent a 32 bit unicode, can't 2 chars be concatanated.
+Since Chars is only meant to represent a 32 bit unicode, can't 2 chars be concatenation.
-Thereby Chars can only be concatinated with Strings.
+Thereby Chars can only be concatenated with Strings.

 ```Crystal
 'a' + "bc"